Positive Displacement Pumps: 10 Important Facts You Should Know Before Buying One

 9. These pumps are best suited to handle high-viscosity fluids.

-10. Positive displacement pumps are simple and reliable machines that come in a wide variety of configurations, making them the preferred type of pumps to handle a broad range of fluids including oils, chemicals, hazardous liquids, and wastewater among other things.
+10. These pumps are simple and reliable machines that come in a wide variety of configurations, making them the preferred type of pumps to handle a broad range of fluids including oils, chemicals, hazardous liquids, and wastewater among other things.